What pigging is and how it works

 • What happens during the pigging process?

 To ‘pig’ a system, HPS pigs are propelled through the pipe by pressurizing the pipe work behind it.
 There are different ways to propel pigs, but usually compressed air, carbon dioxide (CO2), nitrogen, clean water or even the next product (depending on the application) provide the pressure.
-Instead of being flushed to drain, waste treatment or collection areas, the liquid residue in the pipe is recovered: pushed by the Pig and forced to the destination filler or tank to continue processing along with the rest of the product.
+Instead of being flushed to drain, waste treatment or collection areas, the liquid residue in the pipe is recovered: pushed by the pig and forced to the destination filler or tank to continue processing along with the rest of the product.

 • How fast is the pigging process?

 What many people don’t realise is that pigging is an extremely quick process.
 The precise speed at which a pig travels depends on a number of factors; however, the process is nearly always a lot quicker than many people think.
 This is great because it saves time and labour with reduced CIP and speeds up changeovers.
 Here’s a video which shows how fast a pig travels through a pipeline or tube.
-Note how there’s no product left on the clear tube after pigging and how fast the pig travels; it’s all done in an instant!
+See how there’s no product left on the clear tube after pigging and how fast the pig travels; it’s all done in an instant!

 • What are the parts and components of pigging systems?